atmiya0/EECS4461_Team14_Project/Docs/Deliverable3/DEL3B_DraftReport/Team14_DraftReport.md

 - **Draft Report Contribution**
   - **Project administration:** I was responsible for task distribution among team members and ensuring task were completed on time
   - **Writing:** Contributed to the initial draft of the report then helped to refine it.
-  - **Validation:** validated the draft report to ensure it met the report expectation
+  - **Validation:** validated the draft report to ensure it met the report expectation.
   - **Conceptualization:** how to relate our phenomena to a mesa example and how to visually represent it in our simulation.
 - **Future Plans**
 - I plan to keep the same roles and help teammates in other areas.